Email Queue Explained: Fix Delivery Delays In 2026

 Reputation guard

 Queues can also be protective.
 A good sending system does not just “send harder” when it gets deferrals.
 It slows down to avoid turning a temporary slowdown into a long-term reputation hit.
+Your sender reputation is critical—see our sender reputation first aid to learn how to protect it.

 Shared sending